ricmarques/moon/contracts/README.md

 We based EXP on the well tested [Consensys example][5] contracts.

+The production Exposure contract for Pixels Camp 2017 is published at the address 0x0ce335bb2d04595c84e3d444675360f64de386e8

 ## Install software

 The first thing you need to do is [install Solidity][2], a contract-oriented, high-level language whose syntax is similar to that of JavaScript, used to develop Ethereum smart contracts.